 Prior to the 4th century, cats were held in positive regard around the world.
-The ancient Egyptians downright revered cats, worshipping and devoting entire cities to feline deities that protected their people from loathsome creatures like snakes and scorpions.
+The ancient Egyptians downright revered cats, worshiping and devoting entire cities to feline deities that protected their people from loathsome creatures like snakes and scorpions.
 As the Egyptian empire fell to the reign of Christianity, the domestic cat spread rapidly into Europe.

 Cats were still heavily associated with goddesses when Roman Emperor Theodosius I banned all pagan worship in 391 CE.
-For the next few centuries, cats, while no longer allowed to be revered and worshipped, were generally left unscathed.
+For the next few centuries, cats, while no longer allowed to be revered and worshiped, were generally left unscathed.

 Samhain: Before Halloween was Halloween

-Perhaps the most direct connection between black cats and contemporary Halloween symbols stems from the Gaelic festival Samhain.
+Perhaps the most direct connection between black cats and contemporary Halloween symbols stems from the Celtic festival Samhain.
 Samhain takes place between sunset on October 31 and sunset on November 1 to mark the end of harvest season.
 In the 9th century, the Western Christian Church shifted the date of All Saints’ Day to November 1.
 Over time, Samhain and All Saints’ Day merged to create the modern Halloween.

-On Samhain, it was believed that a Cat Sìth—a Celtic fairy creature that was said to resemble a large black cat with a white spot on its chest—would bless any house that left a saucer of milk out for it to drink.
+On Samhain, it was believed that the Cat Sìth—a Celtic fairy creature that was said to resemble a large black cat with a white spot on its chest—would bless any house that left a saucer of milk out for it to drink.
 Likewise, the Cat Sìth cursed those houses that did not leave out a saucer of milk.
 The association of cats with Samhain likely also carried over into Halloween.